symfony/symfony-docs/forms.rst

 This controller follows a common pattern for handling forms, and has three possible paths:

 #.
-When initially loading the page in a browser, the form is simply created and
+When initially loading the page in a browser, the form is created and
    rendered. :method:`Symfony\\Component\\Form\\FormInterface::handleRequest`
    recognizes that the form was not submitted and does nothing.
    :method:`Symfony\\Component\\Form\\FormInterface::isSubmitted` returns ``false``